 In last’s Friday’s post I really didn’t answer this question.
 Rather, I tried to show that there is not only one convergence test that must be used on a given series.
 Nevertheless, the form of a series suggest a test that is likely to work.
 In this post, I’ll try to give some suggestions as to what test to try first based on the form of the series.

 For reference, click here for a table summarizing the common convergence tests.

 The goal is for students should be able to decide which test to start with at a glance.

 Start with the nth-term test for divergence.
 If the limit of the general term as n goes to infinity is not zero, the sequence will diverge.
 The is a necessary condition for convergence.
 It is not sufficient; if the limit is zero then the series may converge.
 Look for a convergence test.

-If the series alternates plus and minus signs, it is an alternating series and satisfies the other hypotheses use the Alternating Series Test.
+If the series alternates plus and minus signs, it is an alternating series and if it satisfies the other hypotheses use the Alternating Series Test.
 If the series contains positive and negative signs that do not alternate, or one of the other hypotheses is not met, then a different test must be used.